 Favourable reference range is the range within which all significant ecological variations of the species are included for a given biogeographical region and which is sufficiently large to allow the long-term survival of the species.
 This information is needed to evaluate conservation status using the matrix in Part C. In many cases it is not possible to estimate a value for favourable reference range (option a) but it is clear that the favourable reference range is greater (or much greater) than the present-day value.
 Using the pre-defined range increments (option b) the range is 'approximately equal to the favourable reference range (less than 2% smaller)', 'between 2 and 10% smaller than the FRR', 'between 11 and 50% smaller than the FRR', 'between 51 and 100% smaller than the FRR' allows flexibility in reporting when the exact value is not known.
 It is also preferable to reporting a parameter as 'unknown' (option c).
-For example if the actual range is 150 km and the value is estimated to be 'between 11% and 50% smaller than the FRR', then the FRR would be between 169 and 300 km.
-If the favourable reference range is smaller than the principles of setting FRVs as described in the Guidelines.
+For example if the actual range is 150 km2 and the value is estimated to be 'between 11% and 50% smaller than the FRR', then the FRR would be between 169 and 300 km2.
+If the favourable reference range is smaller than the actual range, the favourable reference range is expected to be provided in a precise number and an explanation needs to be given in the field 5.14 'Additional information' on how this is in line with the principles of setting FRVs as described in the Guidelines.

-- a) area in km; or - b) if a precise favourable reference range is unknown Indicate if the range is: approximately equal to the favourable reference range (less than 2% smaller) between 2% and 10% smaller than the FRR between 11% and 50% smaller than the FRR between 51% and 100% smaller than the FRR - c) if the favourable reference range is unknown, indicate in the relevant field; and - d) indicate the method used to set the reference value
+- a) area in km2; or - b) if a precise favourable reference range is unknown Indicate if the range is:

+approximately equal to the favourable reference range (less than 2% smaller) between 2% and 10% smaller than the FRR between 11% and 50% smaller than the FRR between 51% and 100% smaller than the FRR - c) if the favourable reference range is unknown, indicate in the relevant field; and - d) indicate the method used to set the reference value